 The doctor performs a physical exam and orders any necessary diagnostic tests.
-These may include blood tests, ultrasound, testing of the endometrial lining, and a sonohysterosalpingogram, an X-ray that allows your doctor to see the shape of the uterus.
+These may include blood tests, ultrasound, testing of the endometrial lining, and a sonohysterosalpingogram, an imaging test that allows your doctor to see the shape of the uterus.

 During the second visit, you review the results of these diagnostic tests with your doctor.
 We discuss your ovulation cycle and teach you to know when you are most fertile.
 This can be done by using ovulation predictor tests and basal body temperature charting, which identifies subtle increases in temperature that can indicate ovulation has occurred.
 Additional testing might be requested at this time.